AzazelXXI/AzazelXXI/README.md

 ### Hi There, glad to see you're here 👋
-I'm **Azazel**, a software engineer from Vietnam 🇻🇳
+I'm **Azazel**, a backend developer.
 I enjoy bringing ideas to life with code.

 Currently, I'm learning and building stuff with **Java**, **TypeScript**, **React**,...
-- 🎨 I love creating a smooth user experience.
+- 💻 I love researching about computer.
 - 🛠️ I tinker with backend APIs and databases.
 - 🌱 Always curious, always learning (Currently Learning: Kotlin, DevOps, and Minecraft Mods/Plugins).